Blinken blasts 'aggressive' China, North Korea's 'systemic, widespread' rights abuses

 South Korea has faced international scrutiny after supporting a new law banning the launching of anti-Kim leaflets into the North and canceling licenses of some defector groups that had led the campaign.

-President Moon Jae-in’s administration, keen to revive cross-border exchanges, has said those leaflets had caused safety concerns and North Korean human rights could be improved by resuming humanitarian aid.
+President Moon Jae-in’s administration, keen to revive cross-border exchanges, has said the leaflets had caused safety concerns and North Korean human rights could be improved by resuming humanitarian aid.

 “The authoritarian regime in North Korea continues to commit systemic and widespread abuses against its own people,” Blinken told Chung.
 “We must stand with the people that demand fundamental rights and freedom against those who repress them.”